hgschmie/ofa/README.md

 All parameters are optional, the tool may fall back to its defaults or prompt in interactive mode.

 The `ofa profile list` command lists all available profiles.

-Verbose mode shows all profile parameters, quiet mode only the names of the profiles.
+The `ofa profile show` command shows details for one or all profiles, depending on the `--profile` flag.

 To create a new profile, the `ofa profile create` command will either use command line parameters or prompt for the profile settings.